 Funding of the paper for this edition has been made possible by a grant from the Puffin Foundation, whose mission is to support creative and innovative initiatives that will advance progressive social change.
-Order information: Contemporary editoin available for $500 for a limited time (+ shipping).
+Order information: Contemporary edition is available for $500 (+ shipping).

 For more information please ask about the full essay, with historical information on Mary K and details on the project, to be printed in late July 2013 in the Guild of Book Workers Journal and also self-published - additional details to be announced